zainab-vadia/Seneca_Deliveries/README.md

-🚚 Seneca Deliveries
+Seneca Deliveries

-A C-based delivery routing system that assigns shipments to the best available truck using capacity constraints and shortest-path routing on a 25 × 25 grid map.
+A C-based delivery routing system that assigns shipments to the most suitable truck using capacity constraints and shortest-path routing on a 25x25 grid map.

-What This Project Does
+Built as part of SFT221 – Software Testing (Winter 2024).

+Overview

-Seneca Deliveries simulates how a local delivery company decides which truck should carry each shipment.
+Seneca Deliveries simulates how a local delivery company decides which truck should deliver each shipment.

 For every shipment, the system:

-Validates input (weight, box size, destination)
+Validates shipment input (weight, size, destination)

-Finds which truck can get closest to the destination
+Determines which truck route comes closest to the destination

-Computes the shortest valid path around buildings
+Calculates the shortest valid path around buildings

-Selects the least full truck when distances tie
+Selects the least full truck when distances are equal

-Defers delivery when no truck can carry the shipment
+Defers shipment if no truck can accept it

-The focus is on clean logic, predictable performance, and testability.

-🗺 The Map Model
+Map Model

-The city is represented as a 25 × 25 grid
+Delivery area is a fixed 25x25 grid

-Coordinates use row + column notation (e.g. 8Y)
+Coordinates use row number and column letter (example: 8Y)

-Buildings are impassable cells
+Buildings are impassable

-Open space allows free movement
+Open cells allow movement

-Each truck follows a predefined route and may divert when needed
+Trucks follow predefined routes and may divert when required

 All trucks start from the depot at 1A

-Trucks & Shipments

-Trucks

-3 delivery trucks (Blue, Green, Yellow)

-Max weight: 1000 kg

-Max volume: 36 m³

-A truck becomes full when either limit is reached

-Shipments

-Weight (kg)

-Box size (m³)

-Destination on the grid

-Routing & Decision Logic
+Routing Logic

-Uses Euclidean distance to determine which route passes closest to a destination
+Euclidean distance is used to determine route proximity

-Calculates the shortest valid path from that route to the destination

-Buildings are treated as obstacles
+Shortest valid path is computed while avoiding buildings

-Pathfinding uses a greedy A*-inspired approach
+Greedy A*-inspired approach with no backtracking

-If two trucks are equally close, the least full truck is selected

-If no truck can accept the shipment:

-Ships tomorrow
+Trucks with no valid path are excluded

+Least-full truck is chosen when distances tie

 Performance

-Fixed grid size (25 × 25)
+Fixed grid size and truck count

-Fixed number of trucks (3)

-No external libraries

 Predictable, bounded runtime per shipment

-Designed to be efficient, simple, and easy to reason about.

-Tech Stack

-Language: C (ANSI / C11)

-Build: GCC, Visual Studio

-Testing: Unit, integration, and acceptance tests

-Design: Modular .c / .h architecture
+No external libraries required

 Project Structure
 Seneca-Deliveries/